Complementary co-parenting and why I love it.

 They had wild times, but they also had calm times.
 They ate out, but they also learnt to cook and enjoy food at home.
 They were the original routine breakers, but also thrived from an evening story and set bedtime.
 They had chaos, yet they had balance.
 But most importantly they had love.
 Love from two parents who weren’t arguing.

 What better gift can we give to our children as separated parents, than to make their lives easy and happy and free of conflict?

 Co-parenting is not competition, it is a collaboration.
 And you don’t always have to pull together as parents to make this happen.
 As separated parent’s, it may not possible.
 Instead, work with what you have, complement what the other parent is offering.
 Then watch as your children thrive.

 I’m not saying complementary co-parenting is easy.
 I’ve bitten my tongue so many times, I’m surprised it’s still intact.
-But somewhere along the way, in the messy thing called life, I know I got something right.
-And, as it turns out … it was one of the most important things, that has given my children the greatest gift of all, happiness.
+But somewhere along the way, in this messy thing called life, I know I got something right.
+And, as it turns out … it was one of the most important things that has given my children the greatest gift of all, happiness.